Azure/Enterprise-Scale/docs/enterprise-scale-iab/use-git-pipeline.md

     ![_Figure_](./media/wt-3.1-4.png)

     Once the policy is deployed with this pipeline the AzOps push process will also ensure policy compliance.
-Even if the services are deployed with the AzOps Action it could take a while until the policy compliance status is reflected on your **ES-management** Management Group scope.
+Even if the services are deployed with the AzOps action it could take a while until the policy compliance status is reflected on your **ES-management** Management Group scope.

     In the Azure Portal select the **ES-management** management and then click on **details** and then click on **Policies**: